Real-Time Learning of Predictive Dynamic Obstacle Models for Robotic Motion Planning: Preliminaries

 for $1\le \ell\le L,\;1\le m\le N{-}L{+}1$.
 The Cadzow algorithm successively applies the projections $\Pi_r$ and $\Pi_{\mathsf H}$ so that the sequence converges to a Hankel matrix, $\hat{H}^L$, that is approximately of rank $r$.
 The solution of the Cadzow algorithm on $H^L$ after $n$ iterations is $[\Pi_{\mathsf H}\circ \Pi_r]^{\,n}\,(H^L)$ where $[\Pi_{\mathsf H}\circ \Pi_r]^{\,n}$ denotes the map created by composing $\Pi_{\mathsf H}\circ \Pi_r$, $n$-times with itself.

-Notably, since the effects of projections $\Pi_r$ and $\Pi_{\mathsf H}$ can be computed in closed form, the Cadzow algorithm is an attractive choice for real-time denoising, as only a few iterations are sufficient for a reasonable signal-to-noise ratio.
+Notably, since projections $\Pi_r$ and $\Pi_{\mathsf H}$ can be computed in closed form, the Cadzow algorithm is an attractive choice for real-time denoising, as only a few iterations are sufficient to yield a reasonable signal-to-noise ratio.